What in the world is Dry Needling?

 Who is a candidate for Dry Needling?

-Dry needling is effective for both acute and chronic pain symptoms, rehabilitation from injury, as well as pain and injury prevention, with very few side effects.
+Dry needling therapy is effective for both acute and chronic pain symptoms, rehabilitation from injury, and injury prevention, with very few side effects.
 The most common cause of nerve irritation and neuropathic pain is underlying spinal degeneration (i.e. spondylosis of the spine), which can be a result of trauma and/or normal wear and tear of your body.

-Spondylosis, or spinal degeneration irritates the nerve root and eventually leads to neuropathy which can result in the corresponding muscle shortening/tightening, thus leading to pain and dysfunction of these affected muscles.
+Spondylosis, or spinal degeneration, irritates the nerve root and eventually leads to neuropathy, which can result in the corresponding muscle shortening and tightening — leading to pain and dysfunction.
 The introduction of a dry needle into the active trigger points of these muscles can provide enormous relief of symptoms.
+Patients often ask "does dry needling work?" — and in our experience, the answer is yes, particularly when combined with a comprehensive rehabilitation program.

-Dry Needling may also be used for the following acute and chronic sport-related injuries, among others:
+Dry Needling may also be used for the following acute and chronic sport-related conditions, among others:

 - Muscle tears